-- Copy the student's task, rubric, response sheets, and glossary of terms.
-Make one set of copies for each student. - Gather newsprint paper, drawing paper, and erasers. - Lay out a variety of drawing media at the start of the assessment period.
-(Color media includes, but is not limited to, colored pencils, markers, oil pastels, chalk, and colored paper.) - Students may create logos using the color media of their choice. - Students may create logos of any shape. - The students will create two versions of the logo. - If you take photos for use in the student's portfolio and to document the student's work, the photographs should show the final drawings; you should also include the student's name and number with each photograph. - Students who respond in writing must include their names/numbers on their response sheets.
+- Copy the student's task, rubric, cover sheet, and glossary.
+Make one set of copies for each student. - Distribute paper and tools. - Note that the rough draft and thumbnail sketches should show preliminary work.
+The final cartoon must be completed in black ink. - If you take photos for use in the student's portfolio and to document the student's work, the photographs should show the final drawings; you should also include the student's name and number with each photograph. - Students should write their names/numbers on the backs of their drawings. - Students should also write their names/numbers on their cover sheets (see the student's section of the assessment). - When you are administering the assessment, students may ask questions to clarify the process.
+You should encourage students to ask questions at any time throughout the administration of the assessment.